Goto Main Content

 Article 38

-1. Entry and exit permit application form;
+1. Entry permit application form;

 2. Affidavit regarding the damaged or lost document.